-- a) applications do not meet the eligibility criteria identified in these guidelines. - b) projects are located outside of Western Australia. - c) construction and/or installation of infrastructure has started before signing a funding agreement with the department. - applicants (including related entities and other project participants) are currently in breach of environmental or occupational health and safety standards or have failed to satisfactorily meet environment or safety legislation and cannot demonstrate steps they are taking to effectively resolve any breaches. - e) projects are unable to demonstrate the financial capability to implement the project. - f) projects are not primarily focused on e-waste. - g) projects are not focused on improving the collection and storage of e-waste and/or improving capability and capacity to reuse or reprocess e-waste materials. - h) projects are focused on the transportation of e-waste. - i) projects or activities are focused on research, development, and demonstration. - j) projects are focused on opportunity identification, concept screening, product development research, marketing concept development and feasibility studies. - k) projects are focused on funding travel, participation in conferences, and other educational activities.
+- a) applications do not meet the eligibility criteria identified in these guidelines - b) projects are located outside of Western Australia - c) construction and/or installation of infrastructure has started before signing a funding agreement with the department - d) applicants (including related entities and other project participants) are currently in breach of environmental or occupational health and safety standards or have failed to satisfactorily meet environment or safety legislation and cannot demonstrate steps they are taking to effectively resolve any breaches - e) applicants are unable to demonstrate the financial capability to implement the project - f) they are not primarily focused on e-waste

-1 Waste Authority, Waste avoidance and resource recovery strategy 2030
+2 Waste Authority, Waste avoidance and resource recovery strategy 2030

-- I) projects are focused on funding advertising, signage, and related communications activities. - m) applicants have failed to satisfactorily complete projects funded by any government agency, in the absence of reasonable explanation. - n) projects do not demonstrate value for money. - o) applications are submitted after the closing date.
+- g) they are not focused on improving the collection and storage of e-waste and/or improving capability and capacity to reuse or reprocess e-waste materials - h) they are focused on the transportation of e-waste - i) they are focused on research, development, and demonstration - j) they are focused on opportunity identification, concept screening, product development research, marketing concept development and feasibility studies - k) they are focused on funding travel, participation in conferences, and other educational activities - they are focused on funding advertising, signage, and related communications activities - m) applicants have failed to satisfactorily complete projects funded by any government agency, in the absence of reasonable explanation - n) they do not demonstrate value for money - o) applications are submitted after the closing date.

 Project or operational costs are ineligible for funding.
-These costs may however be declared and count towards an applicant's co-contribution.
+These costs may, however, be declared and count towards an applicant's co-contribution.
 Ineligible costs include:

-- a) land acquisition.
+- a) land acquisition

-- b) staff, resourcing, salaries.
+- b) staff, resourcing, salaries

-- c) preconstruction (site preparation) activities such as clearing, earthworks or site accessibility works.
+- c) preconstruction (site preparation) activities such as clearing, earthworks or site accessibility works

-- d) security and/or surveillance equipment.
+- d) security and/or surveillance equipment

-- e) costs to establish and connect utilities to the site including electricity, water, and sewerage.
+- e) costs to establish and connect utilities to the site including electricity, water, and sewerage

-- f) costs of equipment not dedicated to the project purpose (for example, vehicles).
+- f) costs of equipment not dedicated to the project purpose (for example, vehicles)

-- g) project management costs.
+- g) project management costs

-- h) certification, permit, licence, or related fees.
+- h) certification, permit, licence, or related fees

-- i) compliance monitoring and management costs.
+- i) compliance monitoring and management costs

-- j) vehicle and transport costs.
+- i) vehicle and transport costs

-- k) contingency costs.
+- k) contingency costs

-- I) in-kind contributions.
+- I) in-kind contributions

 - m) ongoing operational costs such as, but not limited to, salaries, electricity, water, rates, other utilities, overheads, engineering, design, or insurance costs.